pzel/assert-polyml/README.md

       ...
 ```

 The above will fail the test if `someOp` does not return ALLGOOD.
-If it does, it'll bind `ag` to `ALLGOOD` and proceed.
+If it does,
+it'll bind `ag` to `ALLGOOD` and proceed to evaluate subsequent expressions as
+normal.